Pool Sanitizers, Part 1: Chlorine

 • Physical form: Dry granular, powder, or pressed tabs or briquettes (both rapid-dissolving and slow-dissolving)

-Pros: Cal Hypo is an incredible pool sanitizer, and gives the added benefit of calcium to your water.
+Pros: Cal Hypo is a powerful sanitizer and oxidizer that also leaves behind calcium in the water.
 Particularly for pools with plaster surfaces, cal hypo helps saturate the water with calcium to reduce the risk of etching.
 Measure calcium in the fill water and plug it into the an LSI dosing calculator.
 You will find that higher calcium not only increases the LSI, but also buffers the LSI because calcium is so steady.
 We at Orenda like calcium, but at some point you may need to dilute water to bring the level back to a manageable level.
 That's why LSI Balance and Calcium Management is our First Pillar of Proactive Pool Care.

 Cons: Cal Hypo comes in the form of powder or pressed tabs/pucks or briquettes.
 These pressed cal hypo products require a specific feeder to be introduced to the water.
 These feeders tend to get clogged with calcium and organic waste buildup, and require cleaning every few weeks.
 The bigger issue with cal hypo, however, is its volatility.
 It is a strong oxidizer and fire hazard, and when it is near certain chemicals (other types of chlorine, for example), it can spontaneously combust.
 Never, and we repeat, never put any other type of chlorine in a cal hypo feeder, or cal hypo in any other feeder.